 Places to visit in Belgium in November

-Brussels, Belgium, is very much on the European circuit for touring bands and musicians, and there is a large number of amazing music venues in the capital.
+Brussels is very much on the European circuit for touring bands and musicians, and there is a large number of amazing music venues in the capital.
 One of Brussels’ best offerings when it comes to seeing live music is an old venue called Le Botanique.
-It’s got to be among the coolest venues for music in Brussels, Belgium.
+It’s got to be among the coolest venues for music in Brussels.

 Le Botanique in Saint-Josse-ten-Noode, Brussels is the all-glass Orangerie of the former National Botanic Garden of Belgium.
-Today, this cultural destination in Brussels, Belgium hosts over 300 concerts each year as well as art exhibitions.
-As well as international artists, it’s also applauded for championing local artists from Brussels, Belgium.
+Today, this cultural destination in Brussels hosts over 300 concerts each year as well as art exhibitions.
+As well as international artists, it’s also applauded for championing local artists from Brussels.

 The venue also hosts a festival of music in May called “Les Nuits Botanique” but there is a year-round program too.
 Plus, the weather in Belgium in May is much warmer so you’d be forgiven for not wanting to be cooped up indoors on a sunny evening!
 November is a great time to get a ticket to an event here.

-Another activity in Brussels, Belgium involves a site that combines architecture, culture, and outstanding views across Brussels.
-I’m talking, of course, about the Atomium – a landmark destination of Brussels, Belgium.
+Another thing to do in Brussels in November involves a site that combines architecture, culture, and outstanding views across Brussels.
+I’m talking, of course, about the Atomium – a landmark destination of Brussels.

 This iconic Brussels building is 102m / 335 ft tall and it is made up of nine balls of metal connected by the use of rods.
 It was designed by an engineer called André Waterkeyn and two architects André and Jean Polak to represent a crystal molecule magnified by 165 billion times.